5 Skin Care Tips for Glowing Skin

 August 18, 2020

 Previously, the lack of cell turnover, or the process of new skin growth, has been cited as the reason for dull, drab looking skin.
 This is still a primary culprit associated with age, but even younger individuals start to see this unsettling skin phenomenon due to other factors.
-Here is a peek at what causes skin to lack luster and what can be done to return it to a glowing state.
+Here is a peek into what causes skin to look lackluster, and simple skin care tips to help you achieve glowing skin.

 An obvious cause of this (and most skin concerns) is UV light.
 The sun is a paradox for skin.
 It makes all life possible, yet UV damage drains the look of life from our skin.
 Sun is also vital for Vitamin D and this vitamin can help decrease the appearance of skin aging.
 Most experts agree that when exposed to the sun you should WEAR a SUNSCREEN to keep skin healthy and looking its best.
 If your vitamin D levels are low because your daily life keeps you inside, make a change to your diet and/or look to a vitamin D supplement to ensure you are getting these health benefits.

 Diet can have a big impact on our skin’s appearance.
 Eating a diet high in processed foods, especially meat, or those that are cooked with high heat tend to be higher in AGEs (advanced glycation end products).
 These can result in more free radicals which wreak havoc in our bodies, including our skin.
 The easy fix is to incorporate more basic whole foods into the diet and lots of fruits and vegetables.
 A more colorful diet usually equates to a healthier body and skin.
 Colorful foods (food coloring/dyes do not count) have more antioxidants which combat free radicals.
 Whole grains—whole wheat, brown rice, etc.—can also help.
 Balance is always the key when it comes to diet!